kimtee92/where-to-eat/README.md

 1. **Enter a location** (e.g., "Melbourne CBD", "Sydney", "New York")
 2. **Specify your preferences** (cuisine, dietary restrictions, occasion)
-3. **Click "Find Great Restaurants"** to get AI-powered recommendations
+3. **Click "Find Places to Eat"** to get AI-powered recommendations
 4. **Browse results** with ratings, hours, contact info, and AI insights
 5. **Click "Directions"** to open Google Maps
 6. **Use phone/website buttons** to contact restaurants directly